-This course has two main focuses, i.e. the nature and moral blameworthiness of implicit bias, and will explore the following questions: - In the first half, we will explore the nature of implicit bias.
+This course has two main focuses, i.e., the nature and moral blameworthiness of implicit bias (IB), and will explore the following questions: In the first half, we will explore the nature of implicit bias.
 Is implicit bias fundamentally a belief?
-Or, is implicit bias some form of automatic association, e.g. between “women” and “less intelligent”, we have formed as part of our socio-political history? - In the second half, we will explore the moral blameworthiness of implicit bias.
-Are we morally blameworthy for judgments and actions done due to implicit bias - some phenomena that might be out of our conscious control? - Where should we go from here?
+Or, is implicit bias some form of automatic association, e.g., between “women” and “less intelligent,” we have formed as part of our socio-political history?
+In the second half, we will explore the moral blameworthiness of implicit bias.
+Are we morally blameworthy for judgments and actions done due to implicit bias?
+Where should we go from here?
 What kind of interventions should be implemented?
 How can cognitive science help us with it?

 On the Nature of IB:

 We will explore the disagreement among philosophers over the nature of IB.
 Some, agreeing with most psychologists, think that IB is some sort of automatic association; some believe that IB is indeed a form of belief.
 Their strategy is to look closely at cases that we might take to be IB and argue how these states still exhibit characteristics of a belief state.
 There are also some philosophers who take an intermediate position along the spectrum between philosophers who take IB to be automatic association and those who take IB to be belief states.